davidyanez/davidyanez.github.io/_posts/2017-10-16-propulse_project.markdown

 My work in this project is to design and develop the backend service and the recommendation engine that powers this application.
 The project can be divided in different sections which are

-- The Offline data processing processes
+- The Offline data processing processes.
 - The REST Service to the recommendation Engine.
 - The Event Processing, that tracks e-commerce events and provides data analytics